Use the PDF on this page for citation, page-stable figures, and exact table references. Use the HTML version for easier browsing and linking.

 3. Corpus, Paper-Local Extraction, and Node Normalization

-The paper starts from a published-journal corpus rather than a broad scrape of all economics-adjacent writing.
-The selected journal corpus contains 242,595 papers drawn from the top 150 core economics journals and the top 150 adjacent journals under the field-weighted citation impact selection rule.
-The sample spans 1976-2026.
+The selected corpus contains 242,595 papers drawn from the top 150 core economics journals and the top 150 adjacent journals under a field-weighted citation impact selection rule.
+The sample spans 1976 to early 2026.
 Of those papers, 230,929 contain at least one extracted edge, yielding 1,443,407 raw extracted edges.
-After normalization and graph construction, the evaluation graph retains 230,479 papers, 6,752 concept codes, and 1,271,014 normalized links.
+After normalization and graph construction, the current benchmark snapshot retains 230,479 papers and 1,271,014 normalized links.
+The ontology inventory itself is frozen separately at 154,359 rows in the v2.3 baseline described in Section 3.3 and Appendix B.

 3.1 Corpus definition